Death of the Social Media Strategist: Overselling & Underperforming from the Start

 - Finally, how much did each new customer cost you to acquire?

-Without these numbers the CEO and CFO will crap all over your pretty charts and graphs.
-Some of the "measurement" PowerPoint decks I saw at Dell, about Christmas Online Campaigns would make me cry or laugh depending on my dependency to that specific project.
+Without these numbers, the CEO and CFO will crap all over your pretty charts and graphs.
+Some of the “measurement” PowerPoint decks I saw at Dell, about Christmas Online Campaigns would make me cry or laugh depending on my dependency on that specific project.
 If you don’t have ROI you’re not a real marketing program.
 If you can’t justify the cost per transaction, you need to start looking for a new line of work.
 (Perhaps social media strategy blogger is a better use of your expertise.
 I kid.
-I don’t make any money off Uber.la, I make money by doing a wizbang job of using Online Marketing to drive demand and ultimately sales of a specific product of service.)
+I don’t make any money off Uber.la, I make money by doing a wizbang job of using Online Marketing to drive demand and ultimately sales of a specific product or service.)

 So, the next time someone labels you a Social Media Strategist, tell them… Dang, I don’t have this answer yet.
 Tell them, "Social media is part of the work I do."